Local farms and farmers markets throughout Clark County offer a wide variety of delicious, locally-grown foods.

 If you use your SNAP benefits at farmers markets, you can also take advantage of the Fresh Match program.
 Spend $5 of your SNAP benefits, and you will receive an additional $5 (a total of $10 per card) to purchase fresh, local, healthy foods.

-Senior and WIC Farmers Market
+Senior Nutrition and WIC at the Farmers Markets

 The Farmers Market Nutrition Program (FMNP) provides fresh fruits, vegetables, and herbs to eligible women, children, and seniors.